 Shortly after the trail crosses a bridge over a

-sharp rock ravine, it descends to the construction zone for the Three
+sharp rock ravine, it descends to the road (currently a construction zone)

 Last creek plunge.
 This one will probably knock you